litmuschaos/litmus-docs/website/docs/faq.md

 If your Argo Workflow is not being picked up by the Workflow controller after applying it, you may be missing the `workflows.argoproj.io/controller-instanceid` label in your Workflow manifest.
 This label is required for the Workflow controller to reconcile the Workflow upon its creation.

-To fix this, ensure the following label is added under metadata.labels in your Workflow YAML:
+To fix this, ensure the following label is added under `metadata.labels` field in the Workflow manifest:

 ```yaml
 apiVersion: argoproj.io/v1alpha1